wellyshen/react-cool-starter/README.md

 * Here's [an example](https://github.com/reactjs/redux/tree/master/examples/todos-flow), which shows you the overall concept of integrating Flow with Redux.

-Note: Often you will want to use third-party libraries.
+Moreover, often you will want to use third-party libraries.
 For these circumstances, Flow supports the concept of a "libdef" ("Library Definition") which allows you to describe the interface and types of the library separate from the library and without needing to add types to or change the library itself.
 You can write a libdef file yourself if you need to or use [flow-typed](https://flowtype.org/docs/third-party.html#using-flow-typed), which is a repository of third-party library interface definitions for use with Flow.

+Note: If you don't want to use Flow, just remove the `/* @flow */` comment and related typing definitions from each javascript file.

 ### JavaScript and Style Lint